othercriteria/lif/README.md

 [Conway's Game of Life](http://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) variant where the dynamics vary locally.

+For an informal, blog-y treatment, see my post [I want more Life](http://mesokurtosis.com/posts/2015-02-19-lif.html).

 ## Model

 The standard Game of Life plays out on a square grid where each cell